Exploiting Observation Bias to Improve Matrix Completion: Experiments

 \textbf{Results.} Before comparing the performance of $\MNN$ and modified $\USVT$ on the synthetic dataset, we examine the bias of the estimates for the full outcome matrix in both cases (experiments 1 and 2).
-As can be seen in \ref{fig:synthetic_hist},the distribution of estimates generated by $\MNN$ better approximates the true distribution of outcomes as the number of datapoints increases.
+As can be seen in Fig. \ref{fig:synthetic_hist},the distribution of estimates generated by $\MNN$ better approximates the true distribution of outcomes as the number of datapoints increases.
 Moreover, as $n$ increases, the shape of the distribution indicates that the results are less biased.
 However, the estimates generated by modified $\USVT$ do not display this same trend and do not appear to become less biased as the number of datapoints increases.
-This difference in bias can also be seen in \ref{fig:synthetic_bias} as $n$ is held constant at 1000.
+This difference in bias can also be seen in Fig. \ref{fig:synthetic_bias} as $n$ is held constant at 1000.
 As $\rho_n$ decreases from 1 to $n^{-1/4}$, the bias of $\MNN$ barely changes but the bias of modified $\USVT$ increases significantly.

-Now, we consider $R^2$ score, MSE, and MAE as metrics to compare the estimates made by $\MNN$ and modified $\USVT$ against the true outcomes.
-The results of this experiment can be seen in \ref{table:synthetic_performance}.
+Now, we consider $R^2$ score, MSE, MAE, and max error as metrics to compare the estimates made by $\MNN$ and modified $\USVT$ against the true outcomes.
+The results of this experiment can be seen in Table \ref{table:synthetic_performance}.
 We can see that across all these metrics, $\MNN$ outperforms modified $\USVT$.
-When comparing the $R^2$ scores, we see that the performance of the two algorithms varies more as $\rho_n$ decreases ($\beta$ increases).
-The results of these $R^2$-, MSE-, and MAE-based metrics all line up with the observations made about the relative bias of the estimates in the two algorithms, indicating that the latent factor clustering approach utilized by $\MNN$ is indeed de-biasing the data and leads to better estimates.
+When comparing the $R^2$ scores, we see that the difference in the performance of the two algorithms remains relatively constant for different $\rho_n$ values.
+The results of these $R^2$-, MSE-, MAE-, and max error-based metrics all line up with the observations made about the relative bias of the estimates in the two algorithms, indicating that the latent factor clustering approach utilized by $\MNN$ is indeed de-biasing the data and leads to better estimates.